WriterPublic/writer-model-garden/notebooks/docs/palmyra_med.md

 Since it has not been subjected to practical scenarios, its real-time efficacy and precision remain undetermined.
 Under no circumstances should it replace the advice of a medical professional, and it must be regarded solely as a tool for research purposes.

+### Out-of-Scope Use

+Production use without adequate assessment of risks and mitigation; any use cases which may be considered irresponsible or harmful.

+### Bias

+Palmyra Med is mostly trained on English data, and will not generalize appropriately to other languages.
+Furthermore, as it is trained on a large-scale corpora representative of the web, it will carry the stereotypes and biases commonly encountered online.